Get The Top News In Search

 Does Google Filter Search Results for Kids?

 In March I wrote about How an Automated Assistant May Respond to Queries from Children.
-My post was about a Google patent about children using a smart speaker device, and that Google could tailor the answers to those searchers.
+My post was about a Google patent about children using a smart speaker device and that Google could tailor the answers to those searchers.

-I am not surprised to see another patent from Google that is geared towards younger searchers, but the idea that Google might modify search results based on the age of searchers was an interesting one to come across.
+I am not surprised to see another patent from Google geared towards younger searchers, but the idea that Google might modify search results based on the age of searchers was an interesting one to come across.

 This disclosure relates to the field of content sharing platforms, in particular, to modifying scores of content search results by selectively modifying scores of youth-oriented search results.

-The Web allows for a way to share a wide range of content of different types, such as video content, audio content, from TV shows and movies and music videos, video blogging photos.
+The Web allows a way to share a wide range of content of different types, such as video content, audio content, TV shows and movies and music videos, and video blogging photos.
 Most of that content doesn’t necessarily have assigned content ratings about the age-appropriateness of that content.
 Some of it may.